Create a 12-month self-study syllabus with weekly goals

 Month 10: Advanced Applications

 Weekly goals include tackling complex scenarios, exploring edge cases, extending project functionality, and connecting knowledge across domains.
-2, 3Applying Language Skills Beyond Basics
+Language learners might engage with native-level podcasts, films, or debates, translating and analyzing idiomatic expressions or cultural references to deepen authentic comprehension. -

 -